Tuesday, July 2, 2024

 "Excuse while I touch the sky."
 John grasped the air with his hands.

-John put ARE YOU EXPERIENCED on the tape player and Mark stuck his head out the sunroof hoping for another sign from the heavens, because one vision of the dancing spirits was not enough for a lifetime.
+John put ARE YOU EXPERIENCED on his tape player and Mark stuck his head out the sunroof hoping for another sign from the heavens, because one vision of the dancing spirits was not enough for a lifetime.
+And tomorrow we were destined to see the fireworks over Bar Harbor.

 No comments: